darkyelox/nativescript-environments/README.md

 ### Prerequisites

-You first need to create a TOML file named `environments-config.toml` at the root of your project, next fill it with some environments data, like this:
+You need a 4.1.x NativeScript project and need to create a TOML file named `environments-config.toml` at the root of your project, next fill it with some environments data, like this:

 ```TOML
 # this is the list of environments,